spm/spm-docs/docs/tutorials/fmri_preprocessing/visual_inspection.md

     task-auditory_bold.json
 ```

 Inside the folder containing the Mother of All Experiments (MoAE) data, you can find `CHANGES`, `dataset_description.json`, `README` and `task-auditory_bold.json` files - these files contain meta-data about the study.
-The subject directory contains `anat` and `func` folders, which store anatomical and functional images, respectively.
+The subject directory, `sub-01`, contains `anat` and `func` folders, which store anatomical and functional images, respectively.
 Addtionally, onset timings for task data are stored in the `func` folder alongside task images.

 ## Inspecting anatomical data